chika3742/better_require_trailing_commas/README.md

 ## Installation

+**Dart 3.10 or later (Flutter 3.38 or later) is required to use this plugin.**

 Edit your `analysis_options.yaml` like below.
-Depending on this package is not needed (for more information, [see here](https://github.com/dart-lang/sdk/blob/main/pkg/analysis_server_plugin/doc/using_plugins.md)).
+You don't need to add this to your dependencies (for more information, [see here](https://github.com/dart-lang/sdk/blob/main/pkg/analysis_server_plugin/doc/using_plugins.md)).

 ```yaml
 # ...